Her Handsome Hero: In the Characters' Past

 In the Enchanted Forest, Belle's father Maurice wants to arrange a meeting between Belle and Gaston.
-As the two take a stroll in the woods they are interrupted by a noise and Gaston senses that it came from large animal.
+As the two take a stroll in the woods they are interrupted by a noise and Gaston senses that it came from a large animal.
 They find a young ogre in a pit trap and Gaston vows that he will bring the creature back to her father.
-However, Belle believes the ogre does not mean any harm and wants to find another so that does not involve killing it.
+However, Belle believes the ogre does not mean any harm and wants to find another way so that does not involve killing it.
 Gaston agrees to go along with her idea.
 At her father's library, the two search for books before finding "An Alphabetic Inventory of Magical Antiquities", which lists all of the magical items in the kingdom.
 Belle finds details on a mirror which reveal the evil in a person's soul.
 She wishes to use the mirror on the ogre to see if he means the kingdom any harm.
 Belle also shows Gaston a book titled "Her Handsome Hero" which she says defines how a hero is supposed to act, with compassion.
 They nearly kiss, but Belle turns him down.
 Belle leaves to fetch the mirror and Gaston agrees to watch over the ogre.

 Later, Belle tells her father about trapped ogre.
 When they arrive at the pit, Gaston is injured and claims the ogre had escaped and waited to attack him.
-Gaston suddenly sees the ogre and shoots at the creature with arrow from the tree.
+Gaston suddenly sees the ogre and shoots at the creature with an arrow from the tree.
 Gaston is ready to kill the ogre but Belle argues with him, believing there is a misunderstanding.
 During the argument Gaston breaks the mirror.
 When Belle sees the broken glass she notices Gaston's eyes glowing red.
 That, combined with several fresh wounds on the ogre, reveals that Gaston had tortured the ogre in order to provoke the creature so they would have reason to kill it.
 Belle lets the ogre escape.

 Back at the castle, Maurice reveals that the ogres are now advancing on their kingdom and believes Belle's actions are to blame.
 He says that they cannot defend against the ogre army on their own and they need the help of Gaston's kingdom and that Belle will have to marry Gaston to obtain their help.
-Gaston arrives and proposes to Belle, and Belle reluctantly agrees, as she believes it is the only way to save the kingdom.
+Gaston arrives and proposes to Belle, and she reluctantly agrees, as she believes it is the only way to save the kingdom.